RobGrimm/CogSci2017-MultiWordUnits/README.md

 Run the Chunk-Based Learner on the on the CHILDES corpora and save extracted multi-word units to hard drive.

 *4-run_chunk_based_learner.py*
 Run the Prediction Based Segmenter on the on the CHILDES corpora and save extracted multi-word units to hard drive.
+This step requires around 20 GB of RAM.
 Code for the Prediction Based Segmenter was written by Julian Brooke and is taken from his homepage at the University of Toronto: http://www.cs.toronto.edu/~jbrooke/ngram_decomp_seg.py
 We converted the program to to Python3 via [2-to-3](https://docs.python.org/2/library/2to3.html) and made minor changes to integrate it into our pipeline.

 *5-results_to_csv.py*
-Compute statistics and write results to CSV file for statistical analysis in R.
+Compute statistics and write results to CSV file for statistical analysis in R. If run for the first time, this script creates a dictionary which maps words to their nearest phonological neighbors, which will take a few hours to complete.

 *6-statistical_analysis.R*
 Perform statistical analysis in R.